 This in turn will help your adopted child feel more comfortable making the transition into a new home.

-Explain: The Needs of the Adopted Child Will Differ
+Explain that the Needs of the Adopted Child Will Differ

 Depending on the age of the child you will be adopting will depend on the emotional baggage and trauma that your adopted child will be bringing with them.

-Have a talk with your biological child to help educate them on the varying reasons why an adopted child may have different emotional needs and may then be treated differently.
+Talk with your biological child to help educate them on the varying reasons why an adopted child may have different emotional needs and may then be treated differently.